 When determining who pays the medical bills from a car accident we look at many resources available to help reduce the impact these bills will have on you.

 During the course of our investigations into your case, we will contact the at-fault person’s insurance for coverage for medical bills.
 We will obtain the coverage limits and ensure liability has been accepted as quickly as possible.

 Your insurance coverages

-In the event the person who caused your accident does not have this MedPay coverage or if the medical costs you have from the accident are more than the insurance coverage allows, we would then look to your insurance to help cover your medical costs.
+In the event the person who caused your accident does not have enough insurance coverage to pay your medical bills, we would then look to your insurance to help cover your medical costs.
 In the State of Georgia, this will not negatively impact your insurance coverage and your rates should not be affected as long as you are not listed as ‘at-fault’ or partial ‘at-fault’ in the accident.
 If you pay for this coverage, you should use it when it is needed.

 When looking at your insurance we would look at what is called ‘UM’ or Uninsured/Underinsured Motorist coverage.
-This coverage exists on your insurance policy, if you elected for it, to cover any expenses not covered by the insurance coverage of the person who caused the accident.
+This coverage exists on your insurance policy, if you elected it at the time you took out your policy, to cover any expenses not covered by the insurance coverage of the person who caused the accident.